HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 This is when differential loading takes care of things.
 Specifying the `type="module"` attribute would serve the modern browsers the bundle with modern syntax and fewer polyfills, if any.
 Similarly, older browsers that lack support for modules will be served the bundle with required polyfills and transpiled code syntax with attribute `type="nomodule"`.
 Read more about [the usage of module/nomodule here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#applying_the_module_to_your_html)

 Let's look at the data to understand the adoption of these attributes.
-4.6% of desktop pages use the attribute `type="module"` whereas only 3.9% of mobile pages use `type="nomodule"`.
-This could be due to the fact that the mobile dataset being much larger contains more "long-tail" websites that might not be using the latest features.

 <figure>
   <table>